This is an excerpt from the book Scrum Your Jira: Your Waterfall Organization Transformed into Multidisciplinary Teams.

-“Business people and developers must work together daily throughout the project.
-Build projects around motivated individuals.
+- Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.
-The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
-The best architectures, requirements, and designs emerge from self-organizing teams.”

 Working in multidisciplinary teams is one of the main success criteria in Scrum.
-It is crucial to have different elements of the project—including the user or customer—represented in one team.
-In reality, in my work with clients, I often see that their move to agile consisted only of changing the management style of a team, and in most cases applied only to the software developer team.
+It is crucial to have different elements of the project—including the user or customer—represented on one team.
+In reality, in my work with clients, I often see that their move to Agile consisted only of changing the management style of a team, and in most cases this applied only to the software developer team.
 It is no surprise, then, that I often hear a description of the situation that goes something like this: “OK, we have this software development team here, and we want to test out Scrum.
-Now, we are looking for a Scrum master.
+Now, we are looking for a Scrum Master.
 Oh, yes, and we have worked with Scrum for a number of years, but it is not working.
 Maybe you can help?”

-Actually, multidisciplinary teams are one of the core principles of agile, as opposed to waterfall.
-To understand the benefits of multidisciplinary teams, let us first take a closer look at what the waterfall method (which does not incorporate this approach) looks like.
+Actually, multidisciplinary teams are one of the core principles of Agile, as opposed to Waterfall.
+To understand the benefits of multidisciplinary teams, let us first take a closer look at what the Waterfall method (which does not incorporate this approach) looks like.